questaware/microemacs/src/emacs.md

 $cbflags       Flags of current buffer.
 $cbufname      Variable list
 $cfname        Name of file in current buffer
+$cliplife      Cut/paste buffer entries older than this are silently deleted!!
 $cmdhook
 $cmode         The mode on the current buffer
 Colours:
                On IBMPC BG_COLOUR * 16 + FG_COLOUR + (8:intense)
                Elsewhere selects from the palette library $palette
 $cmtcolour     Comment colour
 $col1ch        Lowest palette selector character
 $col2ch        Highest palette selector character
                If a character is within the range of the two characters above then a colour is selected from $palette
 $curchar       The current character
 $curcol        The current column
 $curline       The Current line number